nite-stocker/python-cli-editable-install/README.md

 ## 5. Install the project in editable mode

-Editable mode installs the project so code changes take effect immediately—no need to reinstall after edits.
+Editable mode installs the project so code changes take effect immediately during development—no need to reinstall after edits.

 With the virtual environment activated, run: